AnyLog-co/documentation/getting started.md

 | Operator   | A node that hosts the data and satisfies queries. |
 | Query  | A node that orchestrates a query process. |
 | Master | A node that maintains a complete copy of the metadata and receives updates when the metadata is updated. |

+Using a Master node is optional.
+A master node is used to maintain the global metadata when users do not enable the blockchain functionality.
+If a blockchain platform is used, there is no need in a Master node as the metadata is registered on (and is available from) the blockchain platform.

 Additional information on a Master Node configuration is available at the section: [Using a Master Node](https://github.com/AnyLog-co/documentation/blob/master/master%20node.md).